rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 monthly_groups = groupby(climate.temperature, :time => month)
 ````

-The result is a DimArray of DimArrays, one array per month.
+The result is a `DimGroupByArray` (a DimArray of DimArrays), one array per month.
 Note that the days in each month reflect the month's actual length.

 **Side note on `groupby`:** We can group by other metrics, such as the day of the week: